Keene, New Hampshire: History

-Keene became notable in 1962, when F. Nelson Blount chose the city for the site of his Steamtown, U.S.A. attraction.
-But Blount's plan fell through and, after one operating season in Keene, the museum was relocated to nearby Bellows Falls, Vermont.
-The Boston & Maine abandoned the Cheshire Branch in 1972, leaving the Ashuelot Branch as Keene's only rail connection to the outside world.

-In 1978, the B&M leased switching operations in Keene to the Green Mountain Railroad, which took over the entire Ashuelot Branch in 1982.
-Passenger decline and track conditions forced the Green Mountain to end service on the Ashuelot Branch in 1983 and return operating rights to the B&M. However, there were no longer enough customers to warrant service on the line.
-In 1984, the last train arrived in and departed Keene, consisting of Boston & Maine EMD GP9 1714, pulling flat cars to carry rails removed from the railyard.
-Track conditions on the Ashuelot Branch were so poor at the time that the engine returned light (without cars) to Brattleboro.
-A hi-rail truck was used instead to remove the flatcars.

-In 1995, the freight house, one of the last remaining railroad buildings in town, burned due to arson.
-Since the late 20th century, the railroad beds through town have been redeveloped as the Cheshire Rail Trail and the Ashuelot Rail Trail.

 In 2011, Massachusetts man Thomas Ball immolated himself on the steps of a courthouse in Keene to protest what he considered the court system's abuse of divorced fathers' rights.

 Geography

 Keene is located at 42°56′01″N 72°16′41″W (42.9339, −72.2784).

 According to the United States Census Bureau, the city has a total area of 96.7 sqkm, of which 96.1 sqkm are land and 0.7 sqkm are water, the latter comprising 0.69% of the town.
 Keene is drained by the Ashuelot River.
-The highest point in Keene is the summit of Grays Hill in the city's northwest corner, at 1388 ft above sea level.
-Keene is entirely within the Connecticut River watershed, with all of the city except for the northwest corner draining to the Connecticut via the Ashuelot.
+The highest point in Keene is the summit of Grays Hill in the city's northwestern corner, at 1388 ft above sea level.
+Keene is entirely within the Connecticut River watershed, with all of the city except for the northwestern corner draining to the Connecticut via the Ashuelot.

 State highways converge on Keene from nine directions.
 New Hampshire Route 9 leads northeast to Concord, the state capital, and west to Brattleboro, Vermont.
 Route 10 leads north to Newport and southwest to Northfield, Massachusetts.
 Route 12 leads northwest to Walpole and Charlestown and southeast to Winchendon, Massachusetts.
 Route 101 leads east to Peterborough and Manchester, Route 32 leads south to Swanzey, then to Athol, Massachusetts, and Route 12A leads north to Surry and Alstead.
 A limited-access bypass used variously by Routes 9, 10, 12, and 101 passes around the north, west, and south sides of downtown.

 Keene is served by Dillant–Hopkins Airport, located just south of the city in Swanzey.